 If you have a health food store nearby, you’ll likely find liquid Castile soap there.
 The most popular brands tend to cost the most – but I’ve found there’s no good reason for the higher price.
-I found Dr. Natural’s brand on Amazon for $11 for 32 ounces.
+A 32-ounce bottle of Dr. Natural’s brand on Amazon is reasonably priced.
 Because it’s concentrated, those 32 ounces go a long way.

-If you want a larger amount, I also found a gallon for $45.
+If you want a larger amount, you can save money by getting a whole gallon!

 Whatever brand you choose, I personally recommend buying an unscented soap.
 That way you can scent each cleaner or body care item the way you want.
 I like tea tree oil in my all-purpose cleaner but definitely don’t want it in my shampoo!